TravelTomahawk.com - Tomahawk, WI

 Tomahawk, WI 54487

-If you are looking for a day out on the water, give me a call at 715-966-1821.
+If you are looking for a day of fishing (either on the water or ice), give me a call at 715-966-1821.
 Remember to check out my Facebook page at Buck’s Taxidermy and Guide Service.
 Well, that wraps it up for this time.
-This is Roman Derleth reminding you, “Don’t slack off and always keep your line tight!”Last updated: October 09, 2014
+This is Roman Derleth reminding you, “Don’t slack off and always keep your line tight!”Last updated: November 06, 2014

 Our goal is to provide one comprehensive location to get all the information you need to visit or live in the Tomahawk, Wisconsin area.
 If you can't find it here please also check the Tomahawk Leader website (the Tomahawk, WI newspaper).
 If you still can't find something about Tomahawk, WI, Lincoln County or the Northwoods area let us know, we'll try to help!

 315 W Wisconsin Ave - PO Box 345